f3-factory/F3com-data/3.6/views-and-templates/main.md

             spread over multiple lines

 [module.user.validation]
-name.required = Please enter a your name. mail.invalid = This Email address is not valid.
+name.required = Please enter your name.
+mail.invalid = This mail address is not valid.
 ```

 Save it as `dict/en.ini` so the framework can load it automatically.